-When it comes to print projects, you may think all papers were created equally.
-But from finishes to texture to stock, the options can seem endless.
-The wide range of paper you can choose from allows for truly crafted and unique projects to help you reach your audience and goals.
+When it comes to print projects, you may think all paper is created equal.
+But from finishes to texture to stock, and even custom design, your options are endless.
+The wide range of paper you can choose from allows you to create truly crafted, unique projects that will help you reach your audience and goals.
 Below are a few things to keep in mind for your next print project.

-Choosing the right paper for your next project is extremely important.
-When selecting thickness, you must first keep in mind what you are planning to create.
-As the thickness of a paper will likely be different depending on if you’re creating postcards, business cards, posters, or letterhead.
+Choosing the right paper for your next project is extremely important and the type of paper you choose will depend on what you’re planning on creating.
+For example, the thickness of your paper will likely differ depending on if you’re creating postcards, business cards, posters, or letterheads.

-Next, you’ll need to decide on your finish.
+Once you’ve selected the thickness of your paper you’ll next need to decide on your finish.
 There are three types of finishes to choose from: uncoated, matte stock, or glossy.

-Uncoated paper is your standard office copy paper and is very porous, making text easier to read, but any images used won’t pop off the page.
+Uncoated paper is your standard office copy paper and is very porous, making text easier to read, but any images used won’t pop off the page as well as they will with matte or glossy paper.

 Matte stock paper is a digital copy paper and the ink sits on top of the page rather than being absorbed like uncoated paper.
 The lack of absorption allows for both text and pictures to stand out on the piece.
 Pictures are printed with a semi-gloss, matte finish, making it a great finish choice for brochures.